 Data

-For more information and details about the Dataset, please see the 02 Optimization Dataset
+For more details, see the 02 Optimization Dataset notebook.

 Data Generator

-includes synthetic datasets for three of the most classic optimization problems: the shortest path problem, the multi-dimensional knapsack problem, the traveling salesperson problem, and portfolio optimization.
+pyepo.data includes synthetic data generators for four optimization problems: shortest path, multi-dimensional knapsack, traveling salesperson, and portfolio optimization.

 Shortest Path